Skip to main content

 5) Fair and Reasonable Price.
 Price charged is fair to both parties, considering the quality and timeliness of performance and delivery.
 Micro-purchases may be awarded without seeking competitive quotes if the CH or BO considers the price to be reasonable.
 Cardholders should obtain multiple quotes if they suspect that the price is not reasonable or if buying a supply/service for which no comparable pricing is readily available.
 See FAR 13.203(a)(3).

 c.
 Contract Payments.
-If a valid procurement requirement has resulted in the award of a Government contract, the GPC may be used as a method of payment against the contract, even if the acquisition would otherwise be for a GPC prohibited item.
+If a valid procurement requirement has resulted in the award of a government contract, the GPC may be used as a method of payment against the contract, even if the acquisition would otherwise be for a GPC prohibited item.

 14-2.
 Unauthorized Commitments and Ratification

 a.
 An unauthorized commitment (UAC) is defined by FAR 1.602-3(a) as “an agreement that is not binding solely because the Government representative who made it lacked the authority to enter into that agreement on behalf of the Government.”
 See AFARS 5101.602-3-90.
 The only individuals who can bind the Government are warranted contracting officers, ordering officials, and cardholders acting within the limits of their delegated authority.
-The individual making a UAC can be held personally liable to the vendor for the total cost of supplies or services obtained until the extent of the Government’s liability is determined.
 The primary factor in determining whether a purchase is considered a UAC is contracting authority.
 CHs have this authority from their appointment letter.
 When an individual without contracting authority initiates a purchase, it is considered a UAC.
+The designated CH is the only person authorized to make purchases with a GPC.

-d.
+c.
 Examples of Unauthorized Commitments.

 1) The Army receives services/supplies in which a properly executed funding document and an authorized procurement method (e.g., contract, BPA, or GPC) was not established prior to the Government ordering the services/supplies.